Frequently Asked Questions

 I’m coming from outside the United States – what are the requirements for entry?

-The United States requires all international travelers, including US citizens and legal permanent residents, to get a viral test
+Starting November 8, 2021, The United States requires all international travelers, including US citizens and legal permanent residents,

 I’m coming from outside the United States, what is the policy for me to return to my country of origin?